 An event refers to a process or part of a process having a particular moment and place of occurrence.Aric Luis Kohler says,

 In fact, every aspect of human life is an event.
 However, from the standpoint of accounting, events are treated differently.

-In accounting, events are actions taken by a person or a company that cause the company’s financial situation to change.
+In accounting, events are actions taken by a person or a company that causes the company’s financial situation to change.

 Example of Event:

-Playing Football, Shopping, Weeding Ceremony, Cultural Festivals, buying and selling goods, payment of salaries and wages, purchase of land, etc. are the few examples of events.
+Playing Football, Shopping, Weeding ceremonies, Cultural Festivals, buying and selling goods, payment of salaries and wages, purchase of land, etc. are a few examples of events.